Discover tools, tips and fun features.

 Your email address or U.S. mobile phone number may already be enrolled with Zelle® at another bank or credit union.
 If that’s the case, we’ll alert you when you try to enroll and you’ll have the option to move your Zelle® enrollment to a U.S. Bank account.
 As soon as you make the switch, you’ll be able to start sending and receiving money with Zelle® through the U.S. Bank Mobile App and online banking.

 If you like, you can enroll your U.S. mobile number at U.S. Bank and your email address at another bank or credit union (or vice versa).
 By giving people one or the other, you can choose where you receive money from each individual.
-This arrangement can also be handy if you want to send money between your accounts at U.S. Bank and the other institution.

 You can send money to friends, family and others you trust.1

-Since money is sent directly from your bank account to another person’s bank account within minutes,2 it’s important to only send money to people you trust, and always ensure you’ve used the correct email address or U.S. mobile number.
-It's easier to be sure when you select your recipient from the Zelle® ready contacts list on your Select a recipient screen within Zelle®.
+Since money is sent directly from your bank account to another person’s bank account within minutes,1 it’s important to only send money to people you trust, and always ensure you’ve used the correct email address or U.S. mobile number.
+It's easy to be sure when you select your recipient from the Zelle® ready contacts list on your Select a recipient screen within Zelle®.
 See What are Zelle® ready contacts? below for more information.

 You can send, request, or receive money with Zelle®.
 To get started, log in to the U.S. Bank Mobile App or online banking and navigate to Send money with Zelle®.
 Select an email address or U.S. mobile number that friends will use to send you money, enter a verification code if you receive one, select the receiving account and select Enroll.
 You’re ready to start sending and receiving money with Zelle®.

 To send money using Zelle®, simply select someone from your mobile device’s contacts (or add a trusted recipient’s email address or U.S. mobile phone number), add the amount you’d like to send and an optional note, review, then hit Select.
-In most cases, the money is available to your recipient in minutes.2
+In most cases, the money is available to your recipient in minutes.1

 To receive money, just share your enrolled email address or U.S. mobile phone number with a friend and ask them to send you money with Zelle®.